Lucerne Travel Pass / Tell Pass: Is it worth it?

 All you need to know about the Lucerne travel pass

-The Central Switzerland Tell Pass is a regional travel pass that grants access to public transport and some epic mountain excursions in the stunning Lake Lucerne region of Central Switzerland.
+The Lucerne Travel Pass (formerly known as the Central Switzerland Tell Pass) is a regional travel pass that grants access to public transport and some epic mountain excursions in the stunning Lake Lucerne region of Central Switzerland.

 Similar to the Jungfrau Travel Pass for the Jungfrau region, it allows you to explore the area with one ticket rather than having to book everything separately.

-- Unlimited travel by train, bus and boat on the Tell Pass network
+- Unlimited travel by train, bus and boat within the Lucerne region

 - Lake Lucerne boat cruises